-- Instability develops, or fusion does not occur.
+- The spine becomes unstable, or fusion does not occur.

 - Regrowth of tissue (lamina) presses on the spinal cord or spinal nerve roots.

-Spinal fusion may be done at the same time as decompressive laminectomy.
-Spinal fusion may help to stabilize sections of the spine that have been treated with decompressive laminectomy.
-In general, fusion is only done if an area of the spine is unstable, which means the bones of the spine (vertebrae) move too much or do not move in a normal way.
+Spinal fusion may be done at the same time as laminectomy.
+Spinal fusion may help to stabilize sections of the spine that have been treated with laminectomy.
+In general, fusion is only done if an area of the spine is unstable.
+This means that the bones of the spine (vertebrae) move too much or don't move in a normal way.
 This extra movement causes wear and tear on the nerves or other soft tissues, leading to irritation and pain.
 The goal of fusion is to keep the damaged bones in the spine from moving so that the soft tissues are protected.

-Complications from spinal stenosis surgery may result from the impact of other existing medical problems and the severity of the spinal problem.
+Complications from spinal stenosis surgery may depend on what other medical problems you have and how severe your spinal problem is.
 Also, all surgery poses risks of complications.
 These complications may be more serious in an older adult.